apotox/rock-paper-scissors/readme.md

-a rock paper scissors realtime game
+a rock paper scissors realtime game (for smartphone only)

 [Demo](https://rock-paper-scissors-rt.herokuapp.com/)